 Much like the game of risk, in which the objective is to take political control and conquer the world, business risk requires some of the same methods to succeed.
 Not only do you need an army, but you need the capacity to highlight and show value to the process.
 Unfortunately, managing risk is a core competency essential to a successful business, but many do not do it well.
 Here are some myths that prevent companies from properly managing their risk:

 This couldn’t be further from the truth.
-The idea that Risk and Compliance are only confined to IT or finance limits the company’s ability to see the organization’s real risks.
-Although IT and finance teams are contributing significantly to the Risk Register, business processes, key business decisions, and operational risks still need to be managed based on the risk appetite of the entire business.
+The idea that GRC actions are only confined to IT or finance limits the company’s ability to see the organization’s real risks.
+Although IT and finance teams are contributing significantly to the Risk Register, business processes, key business decisions, and operational risks still need to be managed based on the appetite of the entire business.
 It is imperative that the head of each vertical is involved in the commencement of the risk program to ensure that the risks associated with their side of the business are properly accounted for.
 Appropriate program management and education are also required to ensure that the program doesn’t ‘fizzle out’ as other priorities impede daily operations.
 The most significant risk here is not staying on top of managing your business’ Risk!

 Risk management costs aren’t significant; it is mitigating the risks that can empty the wallet.
-You must ensure that your whole organization understands the business’s risk appetite.
-Presenting risks to a risk committee will allow consistent treatment of risks based on reported risk scoring and evaluations.
+You must ensure that your whole organization understands the business’ appetite.
+Presenting risks to a committee will allow consistent treatment of risks based on reported scoring and evaluations.
 Even an oversimplified version of a risk treatment plan will cost less than the mitigation cost of that risk if it comes to fruition.
 Each business will have a different flavor, but ultimately, you should not pay more to mitigate your risk than the damage it could potentially cause.

 It is true that the C-Suite is the team hardest to get buy-in with.
 And there is a reason for this – they simply do not want to deal with risk since it does not directly progress the company’s bottom line.
 To combat this sentiment, a common tactic used by IT teams is to stress the importance of risk by employing fear-mongering tactics to company leadership.
 This is not the way.
 Quality statistics, company support, and a clear presentation of the risk program justify to the C-suite that risk management is essential.
 Give the C-suite the facts, and show that not managing risk properly now affects the bottom line in the long run by preventing expensive and time-consuming cleanup activities if and when a risk falls over.